 If ascending had been a little difficult for us, descending was even harder.
 The trail was steep and leaves are everywhere.
 We were very careful with our step because we might slip and get injured.
 We arrived at the starting point unscathed, but we were exhausted.
 After waiting for a few minutes, the barangay captain arrived.
 I wasn’t expecting him to come as he said in our phone conversation that he will just send a guide to meet us.
 But he personally came to check if the guide he sent was already there with us.

 After a few minutes, the guide arrived.
 Turns out, the guide who happens to be a barangay official went to look for us when they were informed that we were lost.
 After asking us several questions, we started our hike.
 When we reached Station 2, the locals asked our guide if the two girls who got lost were already found.
 He told them that those two girls are me and Violet.
 And then they asked us how far we have reached and told us we were lucky we didn’t encounter snakes there.
 I’m really glad we didn’t.

 When we reached Stations 3, 4 and 5, our guide was asked the same question.
 The story of two girls who got lost on the trail that day reached them.
 It was quite embarrassing but at the same time, it is a good sign.
 It means people there are kind-hearted because they are really concerned about the welfare of the hikers.
-It also means it is safe even for solo hikers.
+Also it means it is safe even for solo hikers.